 Are There Better Alternatives?

-If you’re looking for a good station other than the Vantage Vue, and have additional money to spend, we recommend the Davis Vantage Pro2.
+If you’re looking for a top home weather station other than the Vantage Vue, and have additional money to spend, we recommend the Davis Vantage Pro2.
 You can place all the sensors in spots that will provide the most accurate readings, and the Vantage Pro2 is built even sturdier than the already impressive Vantage Vue.
 If you're unable to spend any extra money, then take a look at the AcuRite Atlas.
 It features a modern HD console and the ability to separate and extend the anemometer for accurate wind readings.

 Should You Buy It?